fresheneesz/TordlWalletProtocols/misc/propertiesKey.md

 ## Redundancy

 This property describes, in the case all devices are lost, how many storage locations can be totally lost (theft, damage, accidental loss, etc) without resulting in loss of funds.
-Another way to think about this is that it is the minimum number of storage locations that, if lost, would result in inbility to recover funds from seeds alone, minus 1 (eg if losing some two storage locations would result in loss of funds, that is 2-1 = 1 = single redundancy).
+Another way to think about this is that it is the minimum number of storage locations that, if lost, would result in inability to recover funds from seeds alone, minus 1 (eg if losing some two storage locations would result in loss of funds, that is `2-1 = 1` = single redundancy).

 For example: